 The DrivAer experiment is a validation exercise for CFD solutions of passenger cars.
 The picture shows the flow velocity near the surface of the DrivAer model with mirrors and detailed underbody.
 The problem was analyzed in Stallion 3D using 1.7 million cell and the RANS/k-epsilon solver.
 The solution was unsteady with an average drag coefficient of about 0.29.

-Stallion 3D requires a PC, Laptop or tablet running the 64bit versions of MS Windows 7, 8 or 10.
-A 4 core PC with a clock speed of at least 2 GHz is recommended.
+Stallion 3D 4.0 requires a MS Windows Laptop or workstation running the 64 bit versions of MS Windows 7, 8 or 10.
+A 4 core PC with a clock speed of at least 2 GHz is recommended for using the software.